IrrationalShadow/water/docs/content/notes/styleguide.md

 #### Units

 - Use `rem` units as the primary unit type.
-- Use `px` units only when specifying border widths and the root font size.
+- Use `px` units only when specifying a border width or radius, and the root font size.
-- Use `%` units only when necessary to either position or set dimensions.
+- Use `%` units only when necessary to position, set width or height and to make circular border radius'.
 - **Never** resort to setting a *[magic number](https://css-tricks.com/magic-numbers-in-css/)* such as `margin-left: 34px`.

 #### Pseudo elements and classes